johanguse/ic-frontend-recruitment-test/README.md

 - Create tests
 - Improve nav in resposive
 - Add Storybook
-- Add compomentns to Storybook
+- Add components to Storybook

 ## Test Specifications
 - Develop the provided solution using ReactJS. create-react-app is the preferred